NHS IMAS Lozenge

 What we’re doing to improve accessibility

 We have set out in the disproportionate burden sections of this statement the reasons why we will not be able to resolve some issues.
-We are fixing content which fails to meet the Web Content Accessibility Guidelines version 2.1 AA standard that does not come under the disproportionate burden.
+We are fixing content which fails to meet the Web Content Accessibility Guidelines version 2.2 up to AA standard that do not come under the disproportionate burden.
 We will update this page when issues are fixed.

 Preparation of this accessibility statement